feranick/SpectralMachine/README.md

 These are found in Unix based systems using common repositories (apt-get for Debian/Ubuntu Linux, or MacPorts for MacOS).
 More details in the [scikit-learn installation page](http://scikit-learn.org/stable/install.html).

 [TensorFlow](https://www.tensorflow.org) is needed only if flag is activated.
 Instructions for Linux and MacOS can be found in [TensorFlow installation page](https://www.tensorflow.org/install/).
 Pip installation is the easiest way to get going.
-Tested with TensorFlow v.1.15+.
-TensorFlow 2.x (2.3 or higher preferred) is the currently sipported release.
+Tested with TensorFlow 2.x (2.14 or higher preferred).
+TF 2.14 is the currently supported release.

-Prediction can be carried out using the regular tensorflow, or using [tensorflow-lite](https://www.tensorflow.org/lite/) for [quantized models](https://www.tensorflow.org/lite/performance/post_training_quantization).
+Inference can be carried out using the regular tensorflow, or using [tensorflow-lite](https://www.tensorflow.org/lite/) for [quantized models](https://www.tensorflow.org/lite/performance/post_training_quantization).
 Loading times of tflite (direct or via [tflite-runtime](https://www.tensorflow.org/lite/guide/python)) are significantly faster than tensorflow with minimal loss in accuracy.
 SpectraKeras provides an option to convert tensorflow models to quantized tflite models.
 TFlite models have been tested in Linux x86-64, arm7 (including Raspberry Pi3) and aarm64, MacOS, Windows.
-For using quantized model (specifically when deployed on Coral EdgeTPU), TF 2.3 or higher is recommended.
+    To use quantized models, TF 2.3 or higher is recommended.

+Inference using the [Coral EdgeTPU](https://coral.ai/) [tensorflow-lite](https://www.tensorflow.org/lite/) version 2.11.1 or less. `tflite-runtime` (version 2.11.1 or less) and `edgetpu` libraries required.
+More information on installation of such libraries at [Coral EdgeTPU](https://coral.ai/).

 Usage (SpectraKeras)
 ===================